Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to score 76 points per game, 12.5 more than the total in this contest.
+- The two teams combine to score 76 points per game, six more than the over/under in this contest.

-- This contest's total is 9.5 points greater than the 54 these two squads combine to allow per game this season.
+- These two squads combine to allow 54 points per game, 16 fewer than this contest's over/under.

 Boise State Stats and Trends

-- Boise State has two wins against the spread in three games this season.
+- So far this year Boise State has two wins against the spread.

-- This season, the Broncos won ATS in their only game as a favorite of 9.5 points or more.
+- The Broncos covered the spread in their only game when favored by 9 points or more.

-- Boise State's games this year have gone over the total in one out of three opportunities (33.3%).
+- Boise State's games this year have hit the over on one of three set point totals (33.3%).

-- Boise State is 2-0 against the spread and 1-1 overall this season when the team scores more than 30.7 points.
+- Boise State is 2-0 against the spread and 1-1 overall in games when it records more than 30.7 points.

-- The Broncos have four giveaways this season, while the Aggies have four takeaways .
+- The Broncos have four giveaways this season, while the Aggies have five takeaways .

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.